 When she came to HPU, Granger found what she describes as her second home.
 “I can’t count the number of times I have just popped into professors’ offices to say hello and chat with them,” Granger says.
-“I always love walking back with my professors after class too, just talking more in depth about some of the topics we covered in class.”
-In spring 2015, Granger took the opportunity to study history in a more in-depth and up close manner by participating in the semester at sea program.
+“I always love walking with my professors after class too, just talking more in-depth about some of the topics we covered in class.”
+In spring 2015, Granger took the opportunity to study history in a more in-depth and up close manner by participating in a Semester at Sea program.
 Although her main concentration in history classes has been in U.S. history, visiting so many historical locations around the world has shown Granger how interconnected the United States is with the world.

 Class of 2016

-Andrew Jansen believes that history connects people, whether they are in his hometown of Lexington, Kentucky, High Point, North Carolina, or in Seville, Spain, where he studied abroad in spring 2015.
+Andrew Jansen believes that history connects people, whether they are in his hometown of Lexington, Ky., High Point, N.C. or in Seville, Spain, where he studied abroad in spring 2015.
 In each of these places, Jansen enjoys making connections and bringing history to life.

 As part of the History Detectives course in fall 2014, he interviewed former students who attended the local segregated William Penn High School.
 Hearing their stories, Jansen says, allowed him to experience history in person and to gain a new perspective on local history.
-He gained a world-wide perspective on history when he studied abroad in spring 2015 in Seville, Spain.
-Studying abroad was one of the best decisions he has ever made, Jansen says, because it brought history to life outside the classroom.
+He gained a worldwide perspective on history when he studied abroad in Spain.
+Studying abroad was one of the best decisions he has ever made, Jansen says because it brought history to life outside the classroom.
 While enjoying a picnic in the royal palace where Ferdinand and Isabel lived or traveling to see the Dachau Concentration Camp, Jansen surrounded himself by history.

 Class of 2012

-Nashville, Tennessee native Lindsey Queener came to HPU in the fall of 2008 as a Religion major and only registered for her Western Civilization course begrudgingly.
-By the end of the course, she had decided to pick up History as a second major.
+Nashville, Tenn. native, Lindsey Queener, came to HPU in the fall of 2008 as a Religion major and only registered for her Western Civilization course begrudgingly.
+By the end of the course, she had decided to pick up history as a second major.
 “History enriched my study of religion (and vice versa),” Queener says, “and better informed my understanding of and ability to think critically about the present.”

 In addition to providing a welcoming environment, the department also prepared Nora to work on his Ph.D. at the University of Hull in the United Kingdom.
 Faculty in the department helped Nora sharpen his research skills and encouraged him to “dive into the deep end of history,” he notes, while also introducing him to his Ph.D. advisor, whom he met at the annual Rothenberg Seminar.